Neptune Blog

 How to launch TensorBoard

-If you installed TensorBoard via pip, you can launch it via the command line
+If you installed TensorBoard via pip, you can launch it via the command line:

 tensorboard -- logdir=log